TrackMyVendor › Resources › How to Track Subcontractor Compliance

 | Real-time (automated) | Daily or continuous | State license status changes the day they occur | Nothing — any status change triggers an alert |

-Real-time compliance doesn't mean you're watching a dashboard all day.
-It means the system checks for you, continuously, and only interrupts you when something actually changes.
-The operational experience is that you stop finding out about problems after the fact and start getting alerts when there's still time to act.
+Real-time compliance doesn't mean watching a dashboard all day.
+It means the system checks for you and only interrupts when something actually changes.
+You stop finding out about problems after the fact and start getting alerts when there's still time to act.

-TrackMyVendor's daily license checks against TX TDLR, FL DBPR, and CA CSLB mean that a license status change — suspension, revocation, reinstatement — triggers an alert to you within 24 hours of the state database updating.
-Not the next time someone remembers to check.
+TrackMyVendor's daily checks against TX TDLR, FL DBPR, CA CSLB, WA L&I, and OR CCB mean a license status change triggers an alert within 24 hours of the state database updating — not the next time someone remembers to look.

 Use this as a reference for building your internal process — or as a gut check against what you're doing today.
-You can also download the full compliance checklist as a printable PDF.
+Also available as a printable PDF: free compliance checklist →

 Pre-Hire